rongyang610/GreenHood/README.md

 Issue: When Account is clicked,focus, active.
 Modal box is shown by swapping out css.
 Solution: Created a state that had showAcc point to false.
 If the state of showAcc is false the class will display none otherwise it will just be an empty string.
 Then added a div nested within the tenary which had a class Modal.

+Issue: Could not render my crypto page for a specific cryptocurrency.
+Solution: The reason I couldn't get there is because i didn't have /crypto/:sym, instead I had crypto/:sym